awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 <a href="https://groups.google.com/forum/#!topic/golang-nuts/-pqkICuokio">This thread</a> discusses the same problem, without finding a nice solution - because there isn't any - the type system is just not expressive enough.

+#### Flow distruption

+Perhaps the most elusive, but rather destructive aspect of the lack of generics in Go is how the language forces the user to go into uninteresting details while expressing ideas, distrupting the programmer's flow.
+We don't have to venture far to see examples of this - we can stay at the topic of list operations, as we did in the previous example.

 ##### Standard list operations

-In go we are forced to use iteration as our tool to traverse slices and maps - because iteration is polymorphic builtin construct.
+In go we are forced to use iteration as our tool to traverse slices and maps - because iteration is a polymorphic builtin construct.
 The verbosity of iteration is mind-bogging, combined with appending, ifs and other constructs makes the code way more involved than it should be.

+###### Filter

 Let's observe a scenario when we want to remove elements from a slice: